 Relations with the board became more strained after the attack, and the victory over Wolfsburg in the DFB Pokal final was not enough to prevent Tuchel from leaving at the end of his second season.
 Hans-Joachim Watzke, Dortmund's CEO, has since described the manager as a "difficult person".

 “Thomas has a very funny side,” Beck says.
 “He's a family man and has a warm side.
 He is very clever.
 But when there is something very hot inside you, something very cold also happens.
 You need both sides. ”

 Tuchel, who turned down Bayern before joining PSG

 knows how to connect with people.
-He motivated Neymar and Kylian Mbappé in Paris.
+Motivated Neymar and Kylian Mbappé in Paris.
 PSG reached the Champions League final last season before losing to Bayern.

-PSG's loss was Chelsea's gain.
-Tuchel has been impressed by his warmth and tactical acumen since he took over Frank Lampard.
-He transformed Chelsea into a cohesive unit and carried them inside, while spectacular for 90 minutes, the victory over the City will depend on Tuchel's solving Guardiola's death patterns.
-He'll need the perfect plan.
+PSG's loss is Chelsea's gain.
+Tuchel has been impressed by his warmth and tactical acumen since he took Frank Lampard's place.
+He transformed Chelsea into a cohesive unit and brought them in.
+While the 90 minutes were spectacular, victory over City will depend on Tuchel's unraveling of Guardiola's demise.
+He's going to need the perfect plan.